-It also says department leaders didn't know the answers to basic questions, such as whether the order would apply to green card holders.
+And it says DHS and CBP leaders didn't know the answers to basic questions, such as whether the order would apply to green card holders.
+CBP's inability to issue "definitive guidance in the early days" of the order's implementation, the office found, "contributed to significant delays" at ports of entry.

-The inspector general's report found problems in the government's compliance with court orders lifting the ban, including wrongly preventing passengers from boarding planes to the U.S.
+The report also found problems in the government's compliance with court orders lifting the ban, including wrongly preventing passengers from boarding planes to the U.S.

-The inspector general says in the letters that the DHS is stalling the release of its report looking into problems with the order's implementation.
+The findings are referenced in letters to members of the Senate complaining that DHS is stalling the release of a comprehensive report the inspector general's office compiled looking into problems with the order's implementation.